Now Hiring: Director of Finance and Operations

 For more information, please visit www.archaeologysouthwest.org

-Reporting to the President/CEO, the successful Director of Operations will be a hands-on and participative manager supporting the following areas: finance, business planning and budgeting, human resources, administration, and IT.
+Reporting to the President/CEO, the successful Director of Finance and Operations will be a hands-on and participative manager with experience in nonprofit finance, planning and budgeting, human resources, and administration.

-The Director of Operations is a critical member of the senior leadership team in strategic decision-making and operations as Archaeology Southwest continues to enhance its quality programming and build capacity.
+The Director of Finance and Operations is a critical member of the senior leadership team in strategic decision-making and operations as Archaeology Southwest continues to enhance its quality programming and build capacity.

 Duties of the Position: